Python automation case study

 03 / Problem

-Manual stream control does not scale well during a live watch party.
+Manual stream control does not scale.

 04 / Viewer flow